AndiEcker/AcuSihotInterfaces/README.md

        );
 ```

-The Thomas Cook bookings are still synchronized in the first project phase for to provide a smooth migration for our
+The Thomas Cook bookings are still synchronized in the first project phase to provide a smooth migration for our
 Rental Department - although they meanwhile can be imported directly with the SihotResImport command tool into the
 Sihot.PMS.

 ### Acumen Client Owner Type Classification

-For to minimize the amount of client data to migrate to Sihot.PMS we had to classify the Acumen clients by their type of
+to minimize the amount of client data to migrate to Sihot.PMS we had to classify the Acumen clients by their type of
 ownership(s).
 For each product a owner type can be specified/configured within the new column `RS_SIHOT_GUEST_TYPE`.

-The current mapping is setting a owner flag string for to group all timeshare/resort owners together with less
+The current mapping is setting a owner flag string to group all timeshare/resort owners together with less
 important owner types like e.g. tablet, lifestyle, experience or explorer.
 For special treatment we only need to specify
 distinguishable client types for Investors (new fractionals/share holders) and Keys Members.